miwermi/DA-team-proj/README.md

 After cleaning data in Excel, data was analyzed in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
 Our next step is to take the final dataset into Tableau to create visualizations of all we had discovered.

+### Presentation
+A draft of our final presentation on Google Slides can be found [here](https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing).

 ### Results
 After running our machine learning model, we found that it categorized the games in a way that demonstrated clear statistical trends.
 The hypothesis of groups/clusters 1, 3, and 4 having different weighted scores (1, then 4, then 3 in ascending order) was confirmed.